-The Receiver continues to maintain and store the various company documents, collectible items, and computer hardware that were previously removed from the storage unit.
-The Receiver has been working to liquidate the remaining Personal Property in the most cost-effective manner to bring in funds to the Receivership Estate.
-The Receiver intends to list collectible property on a public forum that will bring in monetary funds to the Receivership pool of funds within this calendar year.
+The Receiver continues to store various company document and collectible items that were previously removed from the storage unit.
+The Receiver has been working to liquidate the remaining Personal Property in the most cost-effective manner to bring in funds to the Receivership Estate including appropriate donations when tax benefits can be obtained.